 Dr Raftos passed away at the age of 87 and will be remembered as a determined and passionate individual who was not afraid of a challenge and happy to advocate for change.

 The award is presented to the researcher judged by our Research Advisory Committee (RAC) and Board to be responsible for outstanding contributions to biomedical innovation advancement following the review of the acquittal forms and other supporting materials including published papers, patents, evidence of translation etc. Innovations will include Australian research and discoveries into new medicines, vaccines, biologicals, devices, tools or diagnostics.

-The Trustees of the Foundation are the final judge of the award.
+The Directors of the Foundation are the final judge of the award.
 The award may be shared if the judges agree that more than one applicant is equally worthy of the award.
 If there aren’t any suitable candidates, the Foundation may elect not to offer the award in any particular year.